Mekuseo/Vet-clinic-database/README.md

   cd my-folder
   git clone git@github.com:mekuseo/Vet-clinic-database.git
 ```
--

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- AUTHORS -->

 ## 👥 Authors <a name="authors"></a>

-> Mention all of the collaborators of this project.

 👤 **Author**